Man shot dead by armed police after chase ends in residential street

 He added: “The bang was really loud.
 I was in my house with my gaming headphones on and I heard it.”

+Another witness told the Evening Standard that the man who was shot, driving an Audi, tried to ram his way past the police cars.

-Rachel Cook, who lives in nearby Kirkstall Road, said: “I was in bed and heard what sounded like two gunshots in quick succession, then saw flashing lights through the curtains.
+Rachel Cook, who lives in nearby Kirkstall Road, told PA: “I was in bed and heard what sounded like two gunshots in quick succession, then saw flashing lights through the curtains.

 “The police helicopter arrived shortly afterwards and we heard lots of squad cars.